-The top 5 bars to see drag shows in Toronto
+The top 7 bars for drag shows in Toronto

-Every night of the week at this Church St. mainstay the city's finest talent struts all over the main stage.
-The front room gets packed with all types of drag fans, cheering on shows that are chock-full of spins, splits, and sass like you ain't nevah seen.
-It's a hub of drag culture in the city, where aspiring kings and queens hope they'll land a recurring gig one day.
+Every night of the week at this Church St. mainstay some of the city's finest drag talent stomps the main stage.
+It's a hub of drag culture in the city, where seasoned queens have residencies and aspiring drag babies try to land a recurring gig.
 There's no cover on weekdays, and it's $5 on weekends.

-This College St. club has been around for over 21 years and is a staple of Toronto's drag scene.
-Its welcoming atmosphere brings out a diverse crowd of all ages and sexualities, generally those who are looking for a healthy dose of latin music.
+This College St. club is the stuff of drag dreams.
+It's been around for well over two decades and is a staple of Toronto's drag scene.
+Its welcoming atmosphere brings out a diverse crowd of all ages and sexualities, generally those who are looking for a healthy dose of Latin music.
 On the weekends, Queens take over the stage just past midnight.
-This is a show to gather around and watch, the Queens give entertaining the crowd their all, which usually involves flirting with a handful of bachelorette parties.
-Cover is $10, but the drinks are cheap, usually around 6 bucks.